cbaenziger/Oozie_MajorCompaction_Example/README.md

 Stdoutput Done compacting in 68.4029998779297 seconds
 ```

-## Submit the scheduled coordinator and regularly run the job:
+## Submit the scheduled coordinator to regularly run the job:
 One can follow the below steps to deploy the coordinator:
 1. Submit the job via `oozie job -config example_workflows/coordinators.properties -run` recording the coordinator ID returned.
 2. Verify that only one workflow job is running via `oozie job -info <coordinator ID>`